What this app does

 - Use the Edge Heal brush to fix jagged or eroded object outlines.

 - The Magic Wand (W) lets you click a color region, drag Tolerance to grow/shrink live, Shift-click to add, Alt-click to subtract, Enter to commit as an outline.
+Turn on Subtract to make plain clicks remove from the selection, or Legacy for a plain Photoshop-style wand (raw RGB color, hard edges).
+The sliders reset to defaults each time you start a new selection.

-- AI tools (
+- The other AI tools (

 - Press